 US launches additional strikes against Houthi targets in Yemen

-Additional strikes on Houthi targets were underway early Saturday in Yemen, a U.S. defense has official told NPR.
+Additional strikes against Houthis rebels were underway early Saturday in Yemen, targeting a radar facility, a U.S. defense official told NPR.

 Word of the strikes come a day after President Biden authorized an initial series of airstrikes on Houthi forces because of what he called "reckless attacks" by the Houthis against international cargo ships and U.S. warships in the Red Sea.

-The United States and United Kingdom, along with other allies, hit 60 targets at 16 different locations on Thursday, according to the commander of U.S. air operations in the Middle East, Air Force Lieutenant-General Alex Grynkewich.
+According to Pentagon officials today, the United States and United Kingdom, along with other allies, hit more than 60 targets at 28 different locations on Thursday.

 Department of Defense's press secretary Major General Patrick Ryder told NPR's Morning Edition that the administration hopes this attack on Houthi targets will put an end to Houthi strikes in the Red Sea and the Gulf of Aden.